OzzyGoylusun/Comprehensive-Data-Analysis-Project-for-a-Gourmet-Food-Company/README.md

 ### Exploratory Data Analysis

-EDA involved exploring the commercial data to answer some key questions, including but not limited to:
+EDA involved exploring the order data to answer some key questions, including but not limited to:

 1. What are the top 10 highest-revenue countries and the top 10 countries with the highest-revenue-per-order up to date?
 2. Is there any seasonality observed when it comes to the company's monthly number of sales?